 - Once the stain is gone, sponge cold water onto the area, and blot dry with another rag or paper towel.

-Want to learn more stain removal tips?
+Want to learn more stain removal and DIY cleaning tips?
 Check out these helpful sites: